nblair/bw-sometime/README.md

 * sched-assist-war is the primary web application targeting Servlet 2.5 API compatible containers.
 * sched-assist-portlet is an optional JSR-168 Portlet suitable for use in a Portlet 1.0 container.

+### Running

+The application is configured by default to connect to a Bedework Quickstart running on the same host.
+To start Bedework Sometime, simply execute:

+> mvn install jetty:run

+If you would like to connect a debugger, use the following command instead:

+> mvn install jetty:run-forked

+You can connect your debugger to port 18888.